Maths at St Michael's

 Our core principles:

 The National Curriculum Program of study is taught in organised blocks using the White Rose Skeleton Planning.
-These units also link and build upon the framework or units outlined in the Liverpool Plans.
 This ensures previous knowledge is built upon in a systematic way.
-Specific class based teaching uses a variety of resources rather than one particular scheme.
+Specific class-based teaching uses a variety of resources rather than one particular scheme.
 This allows the teacher and adults working with the children to tailor and select resources which match their prior knowledge.

-Assertive mentoring (AM) provides an opportunity twice a week to expose the children to the whole curriculum.
+Assertive mentoring (AM) provides regular opportunity to expose the children to the whole curriculum.
 This is done through the skills check programme.
 This will include aspects the children have previously covered, aspects currently being taught, plus early exposure to topics yet to be covered.

 Through trialling and adapting for our school over two years this has proven to provide pupils and staff with the following advantages: